pomerium/pomerium/docs/docs/k8s/ingress.md

 ### View Event History

-Pomerium Ingress Controller will add **events** to the ingress objects as it processes them.
+Pomerium Ingress Controller will add **events** to the Ingress objects as it processes them.

 ```
 kubectl describe ingress/my-ingress